valentynkt/BackendGarden/content/notes/Actor Architecture Pattern.md

 ## Conclusion

 The Actor Pattern provides a powerful model for building concurrent and distributed systems by encapsulating state and behavior within actors, utilizing asynchronous messaging, and managing failures through supervision.
-By leveraging the principles of [[Message-driven Architecture Pattern|Message-driven Architecture]] and [[Event-driven Architecture Pattern|Event-Driven Architecture]], the Actor Pattern enables the development of scalable, resilient, and decoupled systems6
+By leveraging the principles of [[Message-driven Architecture Pattern|Message-driven Architecture]] and [[Event-driven Architecture Pattern|Event-Driven Architecture]], the Actor Pattern enables the development of scalable, resilient, and decoupled systems.

 # References